 I just taught a webinar on synopsis writing and one good question I got from an attendee was, "How do I write a synopsis if I have a lot of characters?"
-Obviously this is not easy.
+Obviously, this is not easy.
 I mean, how do you write a summary for a story like Love Actually?
 That would take six pages, right?
 Not if you do it right.
-What makes this more difficult is I have always been a proponent of having no more than 5 character names listed in a synopsis—6 at the most.
+What makes this more difficult is I have always been a proponent of having no more than five character names listed in a synopsis—six at the most.
 By that, I mean the proper names—the ones you capitalize and focus on.

 So after the synopsis webinar, I decided to try my hand at such a synopsis.
-I decided on TRAFFIC, which is a film I love that has multiple storylines and tons of characters.
+I decided on Traffic, which is a film I love that has multiple storylines and tons of characters.
 I got the synopsis down to about 540 words, which I thought was a success.
 Below read the synopsis and see my analysis in italics as you read.

-TRAFFIC involves three stories featuring characters involved in the War on Drugs.
+Traffic involves three stories featuring characters involved in the War on Drugs.
 The stories sometimes interconnect.

 A synopsis can or cannot use an opening establishing paragraph.
 I rarely write one, but did here to explain that this is a complicated story that jumps between storylines, but everything focuses on one central theme: The War on Drugs.